Ranipawar24/CRESCENT-RESTAURANT/README.md

 The website is divided into different sections, each representing a different category of food items.
 Each section has a background image related to the type of food items displayed, making the content more engaging.
 The heading in the first section uses a baffle.js animation library to create a visually appealing effect.
+The header remains fixed at the top of the page as the user scrolls down, ensuring easy access to the navigation menu and logo.

 Tech Stacks: HTML, CSS, JavaScript

-Description: The website represents a single-page website for a restaurant called "Hotel Chandani".
-Overall, the website aims to showcase the restaurant's offerings and attract potential customers with its appealing design and easy navigation.
+Description: The website represents a single-page website for a restaurant called "Crescent Restaurant".
+The restaurant website is a modern and visually appealing online platform designed to showcase the restaurant's menu offerings.